-Submitting a Presentation Proposal
+Submitting a Session Proposal

 We are especially interested in proposals that demonstrate high-level thinking, creative solutions to common revitalization challenges, and innovative ways to leverage opportunities or assets.
 Tell us how you do something different and better.
 Lead an honest discussion about your failures; we encourage brave presenters who want to share lessons learned from tough challenges, obstacles and failures, because there is a lot to learn from examples other than success stories.
 We also seek interesting partnerships, cutting-edge ideas, innovative uses of new technology, measured results, and ways to work smarter.
 Sessions that blend the fundamental concepts of a topic with methodology and real-world application (case studies, shared by the actual practitioner when possible) often rise to the top.

-In addition, the committees will consider:
+In addition, the education committee will consider:

 - Overall quality of the proposed session content;